DavidAkabogu/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type - This script prints the type of file of a specified file in a specified directory.
 13-symbolic_link - This script creates a symbolic link that points to another file or folder.
 14-copy_html - This script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+100-lets_move - This script moves all files beginning with an uppercase letter to a specified directory.